weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 ## Consequences

+This superseeds the directory structure from the original [WEP document][wep-dir]

 With the new structure, we will need to update existing installations:
 * rename `.wego` to `.weave-gitops`
 * rename `targets` to `clusters`